 3. He says his treatment in the hospital nearly killed him

-McCain was on the brink of death from a broken leg when the guards finally chose to take him to the hospital, U.S. News & World Report says.
-He says he was in a room that was “filthy dirty” and full of rainwater.
-McCain also reports that he was “not washed once” during his hospital stay and he “almost never saw a doctor or nurse.”
+McCain was on the brink of death from a broken leg when the guards finally chose to take him to the hospital, according to U.S. News & World Report.
+He said he was in a room that was “filthy dirty” and full of rainwater.
+McCain also said he was “not washed once” during his hospital stay and he “almost never saw a doctor or nurse.”

 Next: His doctor failing to put on the casts wasn’t the only medical mishap.